KrisFlyer Singapore Airlines

 Well, yes in most cases that’s true – both revenue and award space on SIA flights is added at 00:00 GMT (which is 08:00 SGT) each day, 355 days in advance.

-There are some exceptions though, as I recently discovered when locking in two Business Class Saver awards for a USA trip next year.
+There are some exceptions though, as I discovered in 2022 when locking in two Business Class Saver awards for a USA trip.

 Redeeming from Singapore to San Francisco was no issue – 2 Saver awards appeared as usual at 8am Singapore Time on both of the airline’s daily flights on this route, and I locked a pair in for the evening SQ34 departure.

-It was then I realised there’s an exception to the 8am SGT rule – and it applies only to these five US cities.
+It was then I realised there’s an exception to the 8am SGT rule – and it applies only to flights departing from five US cities – New York, Houston, Los Angeles, Seattle and San Francisco.

-At 8am Singapore Time it is still only mid-afternoon the previous calendar day in the USA, so if SIA loaded award space for those departures then it would effectively mean doing so 356 days in advance, which for whatever reason they don’t want to do.
+At 8am Singapore Time it is still only mid-afternoon the previous calendar day in the USA, so if SIA loaded award space for those departures at that time it would effectively mean doing so 356 days in advance, which for whatever reason they don’t want to do.

 Instead for these locations SIA loads up fresh revenue and award space at 00:00h (midnight) local time at the departure city, 355 days prior to the scheduled flight departure date.